Discover the best strategies to optimize your ecommerce store for the holiday season to grow your business and drive more sales.

 Digital wallets are on the rise.
 Depending on your payment process, consider adding new methods of payment like Apple Pay, Android Pay, Google Wallet, MasterPass, Visa Checkout, and PayPal.

 More and more, mobile is being used for e-commerce transactions.
-This is especially true during the holiday season, with Shopify reporting 66% of their global sales coming from a mobile device last holiday season.
+This is especially true during the holiday season, with Shopify reporting 66% of their global sales came from a mobile device last holiday season.

 Some things to consider for mobile: